-Troopers issue statewide alert for missing 10-year-old girl from Webster Parish
+10-year-old girl from Webster Parish found safe

 Latest Weather Blog

-Troopers issue statewide alert for missing 10-year-old girl from Webster Parish
+10-year-old girl from Webster Parish found safe

-DUBBERLY - Troopers issued a statewide notice for a missing 10-year-old girl Tuesday morning.
+DUBBERLY - A 10-year-old girl reported missing Tuesday morning was found safe.

 Peyton Rose Saintignan, 10, was last seen Monday night.
 Louisiana State Police received a request for an alert at 9 a.m.
 Tuesday.
-She was last seen at her home on Magnolia Road in Dubberly.
-She was discovered missing at approximately 11:00 p.m. last night.
+She was last seen at her home on Magnolia Road in Dubberly and was discovered missing at approximately 11:00 p.m. last night.

 Saintignan is a white female with hazel eyes and brown curly hair.
 She is 4’3” tall and weighs approximately 84